chunghaowu/hello-world/README.md

 # hello-world

-It is a repository for practice...
+This is a fresh start.
+I am trying to get familiar with GitHub!